Stress in kids: What you need to know

 - For developing the brain at a very young age, these chemicals in the brain can have adverse effects, hindering their overall growth and development, and impacting their memory and emotions.

 Is my child stressed?

 If you are stressed, your mind and body will probably identify.
-Your kid might notice that when they are stressed, their heartbeat rate increases, muscles tensing, and faster breathing.
-Sometimes your child might notice adrenaline rush in a particular situation that can trigger stress.
+Your kid might notice that when they are stressed, their heartbeat rate increases, muscles tense, and they faster breathing.
+Sometimes your child might notice an adrenaline rush in a particular situation that can trigger stress.